kristabel-wong/project-1/README.md

 *Bugs could not be solved due to time restraints*
 * Incorrect timezone
-* Comment title for time and date won't display in full
 * Geocoder needs validator or the page will not show.
 An error will occur if user mistypes location or enters in scribble